awanio/vapor/docs/en/01-introduction.md

 ## What is Vapor?

 Vapor is a comprehensive Linux system management platform designed to simplify server administration through a modern web interface.
-Inspired by Visual Studio Code's clean and intuitive design, Vapor brings together traditional system administration tools with container orchestration and Kubernetes management capabilities.
+With its clean and intuitive design, Vapor brings together traditional system administration tools with container orchestration and Kubernetes management capabilities.

 ## Key Features